Attract, Engage, and Retain: 5 Ways HR Can Improve the Employee Onboarding Experience

 The rules of work have changed.
 Employees once searched for a job to hold until retirement, but a new generation of workers is more than willing to move from one job to the next, hunting for the right fit.

-Consulting firm Korn Ferry in 2017 found that 90% of executives surveyed experienced turnover rates of 10-20% within the first six months of hire.
+Consulting firm Korn Ferry found that 90% of executives surveyed experienced turnover rates of 10-25% within the first six months of hire.
 The majority of early exits were due to the company’s culture.

 “Especially for millennials, company culture is the key to job satisfaction and companies must ensure they are correctly portraying the culture during the recruiting and onboarding process.” – Tom Powell, Global Commercial Leader, Korn Ferry